Acie Law: Europe

 In July 2011, Law signed a one-year contract with the Serbian team Partizan Belgrade of the ABA League.

 In January 2012, Law joined Olympiacos Piraeus of the Greek Basket League until the end of the season.
 In the summer of 2012, he re-signed with Olympiacos.
 With Olympiacos, he won the EuroLeague 2012 and 2013 championships, as well as the 2011–12 Greek League championship.
 Law was then unable to finish the 2013–14 season, due to a knee injury.
 He played his last game in his professional career on December 29, 2013, in a Greek League game against KAOD.
 In June 2014, he parted ways with Olympiacos.

-Post playing career
+Post-playing career

+On May 19, 2026, Law was hired as vice president of player personnel for the Chicago Bulls.
+He previously was the director of player personnel for the Brooklyn Nets, director of amateur scouting for the Oklahoma City Thunder, and a scout for the Sacramento Kings.

-After he retired from playing professional basketball, Law reunited with Gillispie and became a volunteer assistant coach in 2015 at Ranger College, a junior college nearly two hours away from Dallas.
+Immediately after his playing career, Law reunited with Gillispie and became a volunteer assistant coach in 2015 at Ranger College, a junior college nearly two hours away from Dallas.
 He then started working as a college basketball analyst for Texas A&M fan site TexAgs.
-During 2023–24 season he was on the staff of the Oklahoma City Thunder.